Edwin McMillan: World War II

 McMillan's abrupt departure was caused by the outbreak of World War II in Europe.
 In November 1940, he began working at the MIT Radiation Laboratory in Cambridge, Massachusetts, where he participated in the development and testing of airborne microwave radar during World War II.
 He conducted tests in April 1941 with the radar operating from an old Douglas B-18 Bolo medium bomber.
 Flying over the Naval Submarine Base New London with Luis Walter Alvarez and Air Chief Marshal Hugh Dowding, they showed that the radar was able to detect the conning tower of a partly submerged submarine.
 McMillan married Elsie Walford Blumer in New Haven, Connecticut, on June 7, 1941.
 Her father was George Blumer, Dean Emeritus of the Yale Medical School.
 Her sister Mary was Lawrence's wife.
 The McMillans had three children: Ann Bradford, David Mattison and Stephen Walker.

 McMillan joined the Navy Radio and Sound Laboratory near San Diego in August 1941.
 There he worked on a device called a polyscope.
 The idea, which came from Lawrence, was to use sonar to build up a visual image of the surrounding water.
 This proved to be far more difficult than doing so with radar, because of objects in the water and variations in water temperature that caused variations in the speed of sound.
 The polyscope proved to be impractical, and was abandoned.
 He also, however, developed a sonar training device for submariners, for which he received a patent.

-Oppenheimer recruited McMillan to join the Manhattan Project, the wartime effort to create atomic bombs, in September 1942.
+Oppenheimer recruited McMillan to join the Manhattan Project, the wartime effort to create the atomic bombs in September 1942.
 Initially, he commuted back and forth between San Diego, where his family was, and Berkeley.
 In November he accompanied Oppenheimer on a trip to New Mexico on which the Los Alamos Ranch School was selected as the site of the project's weapons research laboratory, which became the Los Alamos Laboratory.
 With Oppenheimer and John H. Manley, he drew up the specifications for the new laboratory's technical buildings.
 He recruited personnel for the laboratory, including Richard Feynman and Robert R. Wilson, established the test area known as the Anchor Ranch, and scoured the country for technical equipment from machine tools to a cyclotron.